FREQUENTLY ASKED QUESTIONS

 How does United Way help?

-United Way connects the nonprofit, business and public sectors to strengthen our community.
+United Way of the Midlands brings individuals, businesses, nonprofits and government agencies together to strengthen our community.

 What programs does United Way fund?

-CIRT volunteers evaluate proposals for impact, efficiencies, collaboration and other factors.
-Their discernment resulted in a 2016-2018 investment portfolio that maintains a broad community-wide view and recognizes that challenges are interconnected.
+During the CIRT process, community volunteers review funding proposals submitted by local nonprofit agencies.
+The volunteers evaluate each proposal based on a number of criteria, including the program’s ability to demonstrate measurable impact, drive efficiencies, establish collaborations and more.
+Their discernment resulted in a 2018-2020 investment portfolio that maintains a broad community-wide view and recognizes that challenges are interconnected.
+View our investments here.

 What makes United Way unique?

-As a community-wide organization, United Way leverage its unique attributes to serve as a funder, educator, data aggregator, innovator, and convener.
+As a community-wide organization, United Way of the Midlands leverages its unique attributes to serve as a funder, educator, data aggregator, innovator and convener.

 Continue to our website to read more about the funding process.